 - fixed interest rate loans – which lock you into a given rate for a specified period, typically between 1 & 5 years – though if you want longer periods (up to fifteen years) we can arrange them for you.
 So even if the variable rate increases by 5% you are protected and pay the rate you agreed at the outset until the end of the fixed rate period.
 However you are locked in, if the variable rate decreases by 2% and in these situations it can be very expensive to ‘break’ your fixed loan.

-So it is possible to have a mixture of the above eg: Fixed for 3 years with Interest Only or 25 years variable with Principal & Interest and almost any combination even part fixed and part variable (sometime referred to as a split).
+So it is possible to have a mixture of the above eg: Fixed for 3 years with Interest Only or 25 years variable with Principal & Interest and almost any combination even part fixed and part variable (sometimes referred to as a split loan).

 Competition in the market place has not only seen lower margins for lenders, but a greater diversity of features and additional benefits being offered to attract your business.
-Superficially this would appear to be beneficial for you the borrower.
+On the surface this would appear to be a benefit for you the borrower.
 However the features, discounted rates and variations in fee structures often simply make it much more difficult to do direct comparisons between products.

-Offset accounts coming with claims such “pay your loan off quicker” are common place and often they are quite incorrect, especially if you are paying higher interest rates or ongoing fees to obtain the so-called benefit.
-For example, on a $100,000 home loan a $300 annual fee (typical to most professional packages) is the equivalent of .30% in additional interest rate.
-So a 6.70% rate with a $300 annual fee is actually 7.0% on a $100,000 loan.
+Offset accounts coming with claims such “pay your loan off quicker” are commonplace and often they are quite incorrect, especially if you are paying higher interest rates or ongoing fees to obtain the so-called benefit.

 A line of credit (LOC) is essentially a perpetual interest only loan – although by its very nature there is nothing to restrict you reducing the principal at any time either by lump sum or just monthly salary deposits.
 Thus if you have a line of credit for $300,000 on which you owe $250,000, you only pay interest on the $250,000 you have drawn.